All articles

 Your body burns calories all day.
 Basal metabolic rate, movement, exercise, even digestion.
 A wearable with continuous heart rate and motion tracking calculates your energy expenditure without you doing anything.

 Combine that with simplified food input and you have both sides of the equation.
 Calories in, calories out.
 The full picture.
+If you are curious about what a screen-free wearable adds to this setup, it is worth a look.

 The Real Goal Is Not Perfection

 You do not need to track calories to the gram.
 That level of precision is for competitive bodybuilders in contest prep.
 For everyone else, directional accuracy matters more than decimal-point precision.
+Understanding your macros — protein, carbs, and fat — gives you the framework to make better food choices without obsessing over every gram.

 Are you eating roughly the right amount?
 Is your protein adequate?
 Are you in a deficit when you want to be?
 These questions do not require weighing every almond.